 9. Lake Tahoe

-Nestled in the Sierra Nevada Mountains, this California favorite is centered around the second-deepest lake in the USA.
-In summer, startlingly clear blue waters lead to splashing, kayaking or even scuba diving.
-Meanwhile, mountain bikers careen down epic single-track runs and hikers stride along trails threading through thick forests.
+Nestled in the Sierra Nevada Mountains, Lake Tahoe, the second-deepest lake in the USA, is a California favorite.
+In summer, startlingly clear blue waters are perfect for swimming, kayaking and even scuba diving.
+Meanwhile, mountain bikers careen down epic single-track runs, and hikers stride along trails threading through thick forests.

 After dark, retreat to a cozy lakefront cottage and toast s’mores in the firepit.
 When the lake turns into a winter wonderland, gold-medal ski resorts keep downhill fanatics, snowboarders and Nordic traditionalists more than satisfied.
-You'll never be short of things to do here.
+You'll never be short of things to do in Lake Tahoe.

 Detour: Head to Truckee for the burgeoning local food scene and the area’s best restaurants.